The power windows are equipped with pinch protection. If any fault arises with the pinch protection, a reset sequence can be tested.

 - Never put an object or part of the body through the windows, even if the car's electrical system is fully disconnected.

 Operating the power windows.

-It can also be operated using a remote control key or keyless opening* with the door handle.
+It can also be operated using a key or keyless opening* with a door handle.

-Check that children or other passengers are not at risk of crushing when all the windows are closed with a remote control key or keyless opening* with a door handle.
+Check that children or other passengers are not at risk of crushing when all the windows are closed with a key or keyless opening* with a door handle.

 One way to reduce the pulsating wind noise when the rear windows are open is to also open the front windows slightly.

 The windows cannot be opened at speeds above approx. 180 km/h (approx. 112 mph), but they can be closed.